phil-martin-research/researcher_resources/README.md

 # Giving presentations

 Most scientific presentations are **not good**.
 Most of them don't even approach good.
 I'm not even sure that most scientists even know what a good talk looks like.
 Although I don't think I can make all talks good, I can definately provide people with a recipe to make their talks better.
-Boiled down to three key points, this recipe is are:
+The three key points of this recipe is are:

 1. Plan what you want to say before you do anything else
 2. Turn this plan into simple, uncluttered, and attractive slides
 3. Practice the hell out of your talk

-Below I go into more detail about each of these stages.
+If you want a more detailed version of this, see below.

 ## Plan what you want to say